Lakeside Park Carousel

 The Lakeside Park Carousel is a historic carousel located in Port Dalhousie, Ontario, Canada, a community in the city of St. Catharines.

 History

 The Lakeside Park Carousel was carved by Charles I.D.
 Looff between 1898 and 1905 in Brooklyn, New York.
 The animals were carved by Looff's factory workers, including Marcus Illions, who worked for Looff at the time.
 The carousel's rounding boards and scenery panels were built by George William Kremer, and are similar in appearance to those found on the Knoebels Grand Carousel, which is the only other Kremer carousel still in operation.
-In 1921, the carousel was moved from its original location in Scarborough, Ontario to its current location in Port Dalhousie.
-At the time, Lakeside Park had 58 attractions.
-The Lakeside Park Carousel is the only remaining attraction at Lakeside Park, and is now owned by the city of St. Catharines.